Applying for Financial Aid at Amherst

-Your and your parents' 2013 US, Canadian, Puerto Rican, or other government's income tax return(s).
+Your and your parents' 2022 US, Canadian, Puerto Rican, or other government's income tax return(s) will be required.
 All schedules and attachments must be submitted.
+All tax forms must be notated or translated into English.
 Copies of appropriate earnings statements (e.g. W-2 or 1099 forms) also must be submitted.
-If a return has been filed electronically, please transcribe that information onto standard forms for submission to the College Board.
+If a return has been filed electronically, please print that information for submission to the College Board.
 Amherst College uses the College Board's Institutional Documentation Service (IDOC) to collect all tax information associated with applying for financial aid at Amherst.

 If your parents own an interest in a business corporation, submit a copy of the corporate tax return (and/or a copy of your parents' statement of "Shareholder's Share of Income, Credits, Deductions, Etc.," IRS Form 1120S, Schedule K-1).
 If your parents have income from a partnership, submit a copy of the partnership tax return (and/or a copy of your parents' statement of "Partner" Share of Income, Credits, Deductions, Etc.," IRS Form 1165, Schedule K-1).

 U.S. Department of Education rules stipulate that you cannot receive federal student financial aid unless proper tax forms (and appropriate filing status) have been filed with the Internal Revenue Service if required.
 Because of parity of treatment of all aid applicants, these rules also apply to institutional aid.
 More details are available here.

 Note: Applications for financial aid will be accepted through February 9, 2024, for the 2023-24 academic year.